Scaling and localization in multipole-conserving diffusion

 Bosons with higher moment conservation behave similarly.
 As an example, quadrupole-conserving bosons in infinite space have $\req(r) = [e^{ (r^2-\mu)/T } - 1]\inv$ (assuming rotational symmetry), rendering the problem equivalent to the nonrelativistic ideal Bose gas after the interchange of coordinates and momenta.
 A short-distance divergence prevents a BEC from forming when $d<3$ \cite{si}.
 For $d\geq 3$, the critical boson number is determined in terms of the quadrupole moment $Q^{xx}$ as $N_* \propto (Q^{xx}/a^2)^{\frac{d}{d+2}}$.
 Understanding other physical properties of these unusual BECs, especially the nature of their condensation transitions, are questions that we leave to future work.

 \paragraph*{Discussion:}

-We have demonstrated that multipole conservation laws can radically alter diffusive processes.
-Even in the absence of interactions, these conservation laws lead to exponentially localized steady-state distributions, with the approach to equilibrium governed by unusual dynamical exponents (e.g. $z=4+d$ in the dipole-conserving case).
+We have demonstrated that multipole-conservation laws can radically alter how diffusion occurs.
+Even in the absence of interactions, these conservation laws lead to exponentially localized steady-states, and unconventional approaches to equilibrium.
+In the case of dipole conservation, we have explicitly demonstrated that relaxation occurs with an anomalously large scale-dependent dynamical exponent, with large-scale features relaxing with $z=4+d$, and short-scale ones with $z=4$.

 It would be of great interest to pursue experiments realizing multipole-conserving dynamics in the lab.
 A natural platform in this regard is found in strongly tilted optical lattices \cite{khemani2020localization,sala2020ergodicity,aidelsburger21,bakr20,weitenberg22}, where the lattice tilt enforces emergent dipole conservation over a long prethermal time scale.
-The breakdown of diffusion due to ergodicity breaking can be avoided by working at sufficiently high densities, with the envisioned experiment rather similar to the one performed in Ref. \cite{weitenberg22}.
+The breakdown of diffusion due to ergodicity breaking can be avoided by working at sufficiently high densities, with the envisioned experiment rather similar to the one performed in \cite{weitenberg22}.
+As an example, we predict that sufficiently high-density and sufficiently weakly-interacting bosons in a strongly-tilted 1d lattice will relax with a dynamical exponent $z = 6$, and will admit equilibrium distributions that condense on system boundaries.
+For fermions, the equilibrium density profile will instead follow the Fermi-Dirac distribution.

 There are many natural extensions of our work.
 Instead of full multipole moment conservation, one could examine {\it non-maximal} multipole groups~\cite{gromov2019towards,stahl2022spontaneous} in $d>1$, where the dynamics conserves $\sum_\bfr P(\bfr) \r_\bfr$ for only a subset of degree-$n$ polynomials $P(\bfr)$, {\it e.g.} a 2d system conserving $P(\bfr) = x^2, y^2$, but not $P(\bfr) = xy$.
 It may also be interesting to examine the importance of the lattice geometry, with more complicated lattices potentially leading to emergent subsystem symmetries {\it \'{a} la} the mechanism of Ref.~\cite{bulmash2023multipole}.
+For pursuing the optical lattice experiments mentioned above, it will also be crucial to understand to what extent the physics studied here is modified by the presence of interparticle interactions.

-Another intriguing direction is to break the time-reversal symmetry of the diffusion process.
-Such modification would make the system \emph{active} and is known to result in nonequilibrium phenomena that cannot be captured by entropy maximization~\cite{soto2014run,thompson2011lattice,kourbane2018exact}.
+Another intriguing direction is to break the time-reversal symmetry of the diffusion process, for example by allowing only ``inward" pair hopping processes while disallowing ``outward'' ones.
+Such a modification would make the system \emph{active} and is known to result in nonequilibrium phenomena that cannot be captured by entropy maximization~\cite{soto2014run,thompson2011lattice,kourbane2018exact}.

 \paragraph*{Acknowledgments: } We are grateful to Soonwon Choi, Johannes Feldmeier, Byungmin Kang, Andy Lucas, Francisco Machado, Seth Musser, Rahul Nandkishore, Marvin Qi, Brian Skinner, Charles Stahl, Daniel Swartz, and Hongzheng Zhao for helpful discussions and feedback.
 J.H.H. was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. 2023R1A2C1002644).
 He also acknowledges financial support from EPIQS Moore theory centers at MIT and Harvard, where this work was initiated.